List of Gladiators UK events: Catapult

 Two contenders faced two Gladiators.
 Each competitor was attached to a bungee cord and on the whistle they began to bounce up and down.
 The contenders scored 2 points by throwing balls into octagonal goals situated behind the Gladiators, whilst the Gladiators attempted to stop the contenders from scoring by blocking the goals.
 Each game lasted 60 seconds.

-This event had heavy modification to its gameplay between its initial concept and first outing, with the 1998 programme mentioning a volleyball-style net situated between contenders and Gladiators.
+The event had some modification to its gameplay between its initial concept and first outing, with the official 1998 programme mentioning a “volleyball-style net” situated between contenders and Gladiators.
 It was modified into the event that made it onto screen as this was deemed more exciting.